-Here is one sample case that illustrates what kind of reasoning is involved in the ``simpler cases" where \eqref{abcd} holds, and one example for more complicated case where \eqref{abcd} fails. \begin{itemize} \item {\bf Case $CD<0$, $AB<0$, $q\geq 0$:} In this case, $A,B,C,D$ are real, $I=(0,\infty)$ and assumption $ABCD<1$ implies $D^2<1/B^2$.
-A number of cases arises from Lemma \ref{L-atomy}, and we present only one of them: \begin{itemize} \item {\bf Sub-Case $x=v_j(s)$:} Then $0<s<C^2$ and the Askey-Wilson parameters of $P_{s,t}(x;dy)$ are
+Here is one sample case that illustrates what kind of reasoning is involved in the ``simpler cases'' where (\ref{abcd}) holds and one example of a more complicated case where (\ref{abcd}) fails. \begin{itemize} \item \textit{Case} $CD<0$, $AB<0$, $q\geq0$: in this case, $A,B,C,D$ are real, $I=(0,\infty)$ and assumption $ABCD<1$ implies $D^2<1/B^2$.
+A number of cases arises from Lemma \ref{L-atomy}, and we present only one of them. \begin{itemize} \item \textit{Sub-case} $x=v_j(s)$: then $0<s<C^2$ and the Askey--Wilson parameters of $P_{s,t}(x;dy)$ are

 Thus

 and